-Page 2 of 7 1020 East Cooper Project January 4, 2021 The project is fully compliant with the Residential Multi-family zone district and is well below the allowable floor area as demonstrated in Table 1.
-Calculations and floor plans have been reviewed with the City Zoning Officer and Building Department for Code compliance.
+The Project is fully compliant with the Residential Multi-family Zone District and is well below the allowable floor area as demonstrated in Table 1.
+The RMF allowances demonstrate by-right development and create parameters for the application of the Historic Preservation Design Guidelines which work to shape the appearance of the project.
+Calculations and floor plans were reviewed with the City Zoning Officer and Building Department for Code compliance.

-Table 1: RMF Zone District RMF Zone District Dimensional Requirement 1020 East Cooper Project Lot Size No lot size minimum for historic properties 4,379sf Floor Area 1:25:1 and 5,474sf 0.98:1 and 4,277.4 sf Density Allowances Less than 1 unit/1,500 sf of lot area = .75:1 FAR Equal to or greater than 1 unit/1,500sf of lot area = 1.25:1 FAR Equal to or greater than 1 unit/750sf of lot area = 1.5:1 FAR 5 units on 4,379sf lot = 1 unit/ 875.8 sf of lot area or 1.71 units/1,500sf of lot area Max. height 32 ft 31 ft 8.25in Front Setback 5 ft 5 ft Side Setbacks 5 ft 5 ft Rear Setbacks 5 ft 5 ft Parking Mitigation for 5 parking spaces - ability to pay cash in lieu payment for all 5 spaces 4 onsite spaces provided, cash in lieu payment for 1 space Min Trash and Recycle Area size 120 sf 124.72 sf
+Table 1: RMF Zone District

+RMF Zone District Dimensional Requirement 1020 East Cooper

+Project

+Lot Size No lot size minimum for historic properties 4,379sf

+Floor Area 1:25:1 and 5,474sf 0.89:1 and 3,899.5 sf

+Density Allowances • Equal to or greater than 1 5 units is 1.71

+unit/1,500sf of lot area = $1.25:1$ units/1,500sf of lot area

+FAR 1.25:1 FAR allowed

+Max. height 32 ft South elevation 27ft 6in

+North elevation 26ft 8.5 in

+East elevation 29ft 8.5in

+West elevation 29ft 1.5in

+Front Setback 5 ft 6 ft 6in

+Side Setbacks 5 ft 5 ft

+Rear Setbacks 5 ft 5 ft

+Parking Mitigation for 5 parking spaces - ability to 4 onsite spaces provided,

+pay cash in lieu payment for all 5 spaces cash in lieu payment for 1

+space